Why knowing and understanding your customer is essential to effective marketing

 There are a couple of things to consider when it comes to knowing your customer

 You know your product or service better than anyone, so who do you think is going to use it most?
 Think about your product and what it does.
 What is it used for the most often?
 How is it used?
 Where is it used?
 Take your answers to these questions and use them to assess who needs this product and/or service the most?
 Consider multiple factors like age, gender, marital status, income bracket, etc. when narrowing down your answer.
 For example, a working mother of four children is going to have very different needs than a young bachelor that enjoys the single life.

 What does your product do?
 Who is going to have the strongest need for your product?
 For example, a teenager is probably not going to have much interest in an upright vacuum with steam clean technology, but that mother of four?
 Big difference.
 Identify the specific need that your product or service answers and then match it to the group of consumers that possess that need.
 Start out with a broad spectrum, and then narrow it down until you reach your particular niche of consumers.
-This is referred to as the “funnel approach” which is suggested by Chuck Cohn in his article for Forbes.
-He uses the example of starting with gender, then narrowing it down to an age group within that gender, and then narrowing it down even further by income bracket to arrive at a more focused target group of consumers.
+This is referred to as the “funnel approach”, an example would be starting with gender, then narrowing it down to an age group within that gender, and then narrowing it down even further by income bracket to arrive at a more focused target group of consumers.

 Take note of other businesses that offer similar products and/or services to yours.
 Who are their customers?
 What demographic tends to use their service or product?
 This can provide valuable insight as to who your target group will be.
 And can help you figure out some ways to make your business stand out against the competition.